-A campaign is currently being conducted by Private Sector Labour Relations to promote compliance with state employment laws for café and restaurant businesses in the state industrial relations system.
-The campaign commenced in October 2019, with a letter and information brochure being sent to café and restaurant businesses which operate within the state industrial relations system.
+A campaign is currently being conducted by Private Sector Labour Relations to promote compliance with employment laws for cafe and restaurant businesses in the state industrial relations system.
+The campaign commenced in October 2019 and was suspended in March 2020 for a period of time due to COVID-19, before re-commencing later in 2020.

 Café and restaurants in the state industrial relations system are those where the businesses operate as: